 Once you hit 70.5 years old, you won't be able to contribute any more funds, and the IRS mandates that you take a calculated Required Minimum Distribution (RMD) from your account, or you'll receive a stiff penalty of 50 percent of the amount you should've withdrawn.

 Maximum Contributions to a Traditional IRA for Tax Year 2017

-The IRA contribution limit for tax year 2017 depends on your age, and applies to your traditional IRA and any Roth IRA you have as well.
+The IRA contribution limit for the tax year 2017 depends on your age and applies to your traditional IRA and any Roth IRA you have as well.
 The IRS looks at your total contribution to all IRAs when enforcing the maximum contribution limits.
 Once you reach 50 years or older, you can put aside a bit more money as a "catch-up" contribution beef up your savings in the years before you retire.
 If you are 49 years or younger, you can contribute up to a maximum of $5,500 to all IRA accounts for 2017.

 If you're 50 years or older, you can contribute up to a maximum of $6,500 to all IRA accounts

-Married couples can each have their own traditional IRA to maximize the amount they can save within the tax shelter.
+Married couples can each have their own traditional IRA to maximize the amount they can save the tax shelter.
 For example, if a 52-year-old man were married to a 48-year-old woman, they could put aside a combined total of $12,000, with $6,500 going into his IRA and $5,500 going into her IRA.
 If one of the spouses doesn't work, IRA rules allow a stay-at-home husband or wife to make an IRA contribution using household funds so as not to penalize homemakers.

 Can You Write Off Traditional IRA Contributions Made for Tax Year 2017?